elliottbache/tls_connection_coding_challenge/README.md

 5. Push to the branch (`git push origin feature-new`)
 6. Create a new pull request

+More in-depth information can be found in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Contributors

 Here's the list of people who have contributed to TLS connection coding challenge: